Reverse Mortgage Calculator: Real Rates, APR & Costs

 Calculator TypeWhat It DoesKey FeaturesIncludes Rates/APR

-All Reverse CalculatorFigures out payments, lump sums, and credit linesRecommends the best loan for your goalsYes
+Reverse Mortgage CalculatorFigures out payments, lump sums, and credit linesRecommends the best loan for your goalsYes

 Amortization CalculatorTracks loan balance and equity over yearsDownloadable Excel file for your recordsYes

-See How Much You Could Qualify For Today: Explore your real-time estimate now or call (800) 565-1722 to speak with a member of our team.
-All Reverse Mortgage, Inc. is America’s #1 rated reverse mortgage lender with 20+ years of experience and a 4.99/5 customer satisfaction rating.
+See Your Real Numbers: Run your scenario in the reverse mortgage calculator above for a real-time estimate, or call (800) 565-1722 to speak with a member of our team.
+All Reverse Mortgage, Inc. is America’s #1 rated reverse mortgage lender* with 20+ years of experience and a 4.99/5 customer satisfaction rating.